Bentonite Clay: A Priceless Gift from Mother Nature

 Swelling and Pain in Gums and Teeth

 Some bentonite users report relief from swelling, pain and aching in the gums and teeth.
 Since these symptoms are manifestations of toxins or infections in the tissue surrounding the teeth and gums, it is easily apparent that bentonite’s powerful absorbing qualities would provide relief for these areas.
 If you are suffering from pain or swelling in the teeth and gum area, it would be wise to take a psyllium shake several times a day to absorb any poisons being released from the infected mouth into the bowel.
-Rich Anderson, himself, has done this many times for a tooth infection and attained complete relief from the pain and aching.
-His tooth infections were caused by old root canals.
-When he finally had the root canals removed, the infections stopped forever.
+I have done this many times for a tooth infection and attained complete relief from the pain and aching.
+My tooth infections were caused by old root canals.
+When I finally had the root canals removed, the infections stopped forever.
 In this situation it would also help to pack powdered bentonite directly onto the swollen, painful areas to draw the irritating toxins out.
 A combination of powdered bentonite and plantain (another powerful absorber) can be used in a square of cheesecloth or muslin, which is then dampened and placed over the irritated area of the gums.
 This seems to work best if you do this before bed and sleep with it under your lips.

 In the Medical Annals of the District of Columbia, Vol. 20, No. 6, June, 1961, under the title “The Value of Bentonite for Diarrhea,” are the results of the clinical work performed by a team of medical doctors using hydrated bentonite in the treatment of diarrhea.
 The diarrhea was the result of virus infections, food allergies, spastic colitis and food poisoning.
 The results of the scientific investigation indicated that liquid bentonite provided substantial relief in 97% of the cases.
 The percent of relief indicated by the symptoms were: abdominal cramps – 80%; anorexia – 78%; malaise – 80%; headaches – 71%; nausea – 85%; and weakness – 100%.
-The article concluded:“By virtue of its physical action, bentonite serves as an absorbent aid in detoxification of the intestinal canal. ”Both U.S. Government Bureau of Mines Booklet #609 and a late edition of the Dispensatory of the United States of America, an official compendium, give bentonite high praise:“ In addition to the growing number of external uses for bentonite, it has been reported to be of value as an intestinal evacuant when used in the form of a gel.
+The article concluded: “By virtue of its physical action, bentonite serves as an absorbent aid in detoxification of the intestinal canal. ”Both U.S. Government Bureau of Mines Booklet #609 and a late edition of the Dispensatory of the United States of America, an official compendium, give bentonite high praise:“ In addition to the growing number of external uses for bentonite, it has been reported to be of value as an intestinal evacuant when used in the form of a gel.
 Some people are concerned about the aluminum in bentonite.
-Yes, it does have aluminum.
-For aluminum is one of the most abundant minerals on the earth.
+Yes, it does have aluminum; aluminum is one of the most abundant minerals on the earth.

 Since bentonite has such strong absorptive powers, some may be concerned about whether it might absorb necessary nutrients from the alimentary canal as well.
 Independent experiments designed to find out how much this absorption would adversely affect the growth and health of animals indicated no ill effects when the intake of bentonite was 25% of the total diet, but did adversely affect the health of the animals when the intake of bentonite was increased to 50% of the total diet.
 (Annals of the N.Y.
 Academy of Science, Vol. 57, pg.
 678, May 10, 1954.)
 Even 25% of the total diet is a lot of bentonite!
 It is important, however, not to take any nutritional supplement at the same time as the bentonite.
 Especially when used with psyllium, the bentonite will absorb anything of nutritional value such as herbs, friendly bacteria, and vitamins, as well as toxins, bad bacteria and parasites.
 Be sure to wait 1 hour after doing a bentonite shake before taking anything nutritional.